Apr 17, 2026

 • Look into government assistance: There are state and federal programs designed to help Americans experiencing financial hardship.
 You can identify these programs through sites like Benefits.gov.

-• Negotiate with the creditors you owe: You can either use a debt relief service or call yourself.
-Negotiation can reduce late fees or help you get a payment plan
+• Negotiate with the creditors you owe: You can either use a debt relief service or call them yourself.
+Negotiation can reduce late fees or help you get a payment plan.

 • Explore a side gig to bring in more income: Top side hustles that require little to no startup expenses include handy work, freelancing and online tutoring.